How to Start a Commercial Cleaning Business in 2026: 14 Practical Steps

 - Microfiber cloths

-- Sponges, magic erasers, steel wool
+- Sponges, magic erasers, and steel wool

 - Dusters (long/short)